 - Cost Per Conversion: Evaluates the cost-effectiveness of your ads.

+Tracking these numbers sits at the heart of performance marketing — you’re not just measuring clicks, you’re building a clearer picture of what your audience actually responds to.
 It is recommended to run the test for at least 14-30 days to collect statistically significant data.
 Read: Data-Driven PPC Strategies for Maximum ROI

 Best Practices for Google Ads A/B Testing